GoogleCloudPlatform/click-to-deploy-solutions/object-localization/README.md

 At the core of this architecture is the Cloud Vision API, a powerful machine learning-based service that analyzes images to detect objects and their spatial location within the image.
 By leveraging state-of-the-art computer vision algorithms, the API can accurately identify and localize objects, providing bounding boxes that outline their exact positions.

 In this example, the user uploads images to a bucket.
 This event triggers the Vision API that analyzes the image and saves the object detection results into a JSON file on Google Cloud Storage.
-BigQuery Transfer Service loads JSONs from the output bucket to a BigQuery table.
+BigQuery Transfer Service imports JSONs from the output bucket to a BigQuery table.

 <p align="center"><img src="https://cloud.google.com/static/vision/docs/images/bicycle.jpg"></p>